David Montgomery (historian): Death and legacy

-David Montgomery died on December 2, 2011.
-He is survived by his wife, Martel, and two sons, New York attorney Claude Montgomery and economist Edward B. Montgomery.
-An obituary for Montgomery appeared on December 5, 2011, in the Pittsburgh Post-Gazette.
+Montgomery died from complications of a brain hemorrhage at Thomas Jefferson University Hospital in Philadelphia, on December 2, 2011, one day after turning 84.

 In the spring of 2012 the Executive Board of the Organization of American Historians approved a new book award in the field of labor and working class history to be named after David Montgomery.
 Fundraising was begun to build a $50,000 endowment for the prize, after which time the David Montgomery award is to be presented annually by the OAH in conjunction with the Labor and Working-Class History Association.